ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 ## More Go

-If you aren't a Go programmer but you've heard something about Go language, you can say: "This syntax is nice, but not a significant improvement over C. Show me *Go language*, give mi *channels* and *gorutines!*".
+If you aren't a Go programmer but you've heard something about Go language, you can say: "This syntax is nice, but not a significant improvement over C. Show me *Go language*, give mi *channels* and *goroutines!*".

 Here you are: